AndrewGaspar/Async-Await-Proposal-for-TypeScript/README.md

 loops, and assigning to a typed value using both an `async` function call and synchronously, depending on a branching statement.

+Some goals of this proposal:
+* Minimize the boilerplate JavaScript code needed to implement features of async/await.
+* Avoid dependence on environment specific functions, like `setImmediate` or `process.nextTick`.
+* Be able to deal with the same situations as C#.

+## An example from C#

+See AsyncAwesome.cs

 ## Single Statement `await`s

 TODO